- The definition of a squeal is a loud and high-pitched sound.

 An example of squeal is to let out a shrill sound when you get excited about a brand new car that was given to you as a gift.

-Origin: ME squelen, prob. akin to ON skvala, to cry out, yell < IE *(s)kwel-, var. of base *kel- > L calare, to cry out, clamor, a cry
+Origin of squealMiddle English squelen, probably akin to Old Norse skvala, to cry out, yell from Indo-European an unverified form (s)kwel-, variant, variety of base an unverified form kel- from source Classical Latin calare, to cry out, clamor, a cry

 - To give forth a loud shrill cry or sound.

 - Slang To turn informer; betray an accomplice or secret.

 Origin of squealMiddle English squelen probably of imitative origin

 (third-person singular simple present squeals, present participle squealing, simple past and past participle squealed)